mvolkmann/blog/src/smalltalk/22-control-flow.md

 layout: topic-layout.njk
 ---

+Smalltalk does not provide special syntax for conditional logic and iteration.
-Control flow is provided through message passing.
+Instead, control flow is provided through message passing.

 ### Conditional Logic